housecurve/housecurve.github.io/docs/manual/file_formats.md

 ### Impulse reponses

-A monural [WAV](https://en.wikipedia.org/wiki/WAV) formatted audio file containing the impulse response of all filters together.
+FIR and PEQ filters can be exported as impulse responses for use in audio systems with a convolution engine (aka "convolver").
+The system must support at least 500 ms long FIR filters (ex: 24000 samples or "taps" at 48000 KHz).
+Systems such as [Roon](https://help.roonlabs.com/portal/en/kb/articles/dsp-engine-parametric-equalizer), [moOde](https://moodeaudio.org), [CamillaDSP](https://github.com/HEnquist/camilladsp), [Volumio](https://volumio.com/en/) have this capability.
+Beware that some systems support only short FIR filters, such as the [miniDSP-2x4HD](https://www.minidsp.com).

+The file format is a monural [WAV](https://en.wikipedia.org/wiki/WAV).
 Samples are 32-bit floating point.
-The impulse peak is at the first sample, normalized to 1.0.
-The length of the impulse is 500 ms (number of samples will depend on the sample rate).
+The length of the file is 500 ms.  With PEQ filters, the impulse peak is at first sample (zero delay).
+FIR filters have the impulse peak at 250 ms.  This is to accommodate some pre-ringing in the filter.

-This format is meant for audio systems with a convolution engine (aka "convolver") such as [Roon](https://help.roonlabs.com/portal/en/kb/articles/dsp-engine-parametric-equalizer), [moOde](https://moodeaudio.org), [CamillaDSP](https://github.com/HEnquist/camilladsp), [Volumio](https://volumio.com/en/), etc.

-It is normal for a change in overall system gain to happen when using a convolver.
-You will need a way to adjust the overall gain to avoid distortion.

 ## Test signal